leoboyerbx/vite-plugin-devtools-columns/README.md

-# Vite Plugin Devtools Outline
+# Vite Plugin Devtools Columns

 A dead-simple Vite plugin that adds a hotkey to toggle column helpers during dev only.